 Engage young kids in a game of letters!
 For this game, create an open display by gluing colorful letters in open boxes.
 You'll need one for each letter of the alphabet.
 Next, choose small objects that correspond with each letter.
 For example, "S" for shell, "B" for ball, and "K" for key.
 Challenge each child to choose the object that matches the letter!

 It's OK to get messy in the name of art!
 Cover a table with white paper and various colors of washable finger paints.
 Have the kids create works of art using only their fingerprints, or get the stamp pads out!

 It's time to get creative with costumes!
 Set out a box filled with clean household supplies like rubber gloves, funnels, cardboard, and wooden spoons.
 Challenge each child to create a fun costume using only these found supplies.

 No need for fancy paintbrushes—a drinking straw is all you need!
 To create, cut a straw into five strips, 2–3 inches long each.
 Fan out the pieces, and dip in paint to create a festive star pattern.

 17 of 19

 Paint Can Toss

 Keep those empty paint cans and put them to good use!
 It's time for a game of bean bag toss!
-To create, cover each can in colorful paper (we added big-eyed owls to ours), and label each one from 1 to 5.
+Cover each can in colorful paper (we added big-eyed owls to ours), and label each one from 1 to 5.
 Have kids stand close at first and slowly back up as they try to toss bean bags in each.